-Kids Walk is committed to beating all pediatric cancers.
+Kids Walk for MSK Kids is committed to beating all pediatric cancers.

-Every dollar raised gives the doctors at the Department of Pediatrics at Memorial Sloan Kettering Cancer Center (MSK) the power to make a difference in the lives of kids with cancer.
-In 2018 alone, Kids Walk participants and donors came together and raised $1.3 million for pediatric cancer research.
-In total, Kids Walk has raised more than $6 million since 2001, with more than $3 million raised in the last three years.
+Every dollar raised gives the doctors at MSK Kids, the pediatric program at Memorial Sloan Kettering (MSK) the tools they need to make a difference in the lives of kids with cancer.
+In 2019 alone, Kids Walk for MSK Kids participants and donors came together and raised over $1 million for pediatric cancer research.
+In total, Kids Walk for MSK Kids has raised more than $7 million since 2001, with more than $4 million raised in the last four years.
 Thanks to the commitment and hard work of supporters of all ages, we're one step closer to beating pediatric cancers.

 You Fund the Leaders in Pediatric Cancer Treatment

 Today, 80% of childhood cancer patients in the United States are now long-term survivors because of breakthrough clinical trials and advances in treatment—many of them made at MSK Kids.
 But pediatric cancer research receives less than 4% of federal funding.
 Doctors and researchers at MSK Kids rely on the generosity of donors to make up the difference and fund children’s clinical trials.
 This is where the Kids Walk for MSK Kids community comes in!
 100% of donations made go directly to pediatric cancer research at MSK Kids.

 The money raised through Kids Walk for MSK Kids funds new and promising initiatives in pediatric cancer research.

 The shared goal of all doctors and researchers at MSK Kids is to improve outcomes for kids while decreasing the long-term side effects from treatment.
 The treatment breakthroughs that are made possible by the research conducted at MSK Kids are powered by Kids Walk for MSK Kids—and would not be possible without the funding provided by our participants and donors.